dhaval201279/dhaval-shah.com/content/post/2024-12-09-parallel-processing-reactor-vs-jdk.md

 ## 3. Comparative analysis of available solutions from software & performance engineering standpoint
-By looking at above solutions, one of the obvious difference that one can make out - _`Flux`_ based implementation looks more cleaner and elegant, as it is devoid of lot of boiler plate code which is abstracted out very neatly by fluent APIs exposed by [Spring Core Reactor]().
-For all clean code aficionados this itself can be one of the compelling reasons to go with 2nd option.
-However, of late I have been a strong proponent of having more tangible criterion viz.
-Performance Engineering, Scalability, High Availability, Resiliency etc to compare available options and than conclude with acceptable tradeoffs.
+By looking at above solutions, one of the obvious difference that one can make out - _`Flux`_ based implementation looks more cleaner and elegant, as it is devoid of lot of boiler plate code which is abstracted out very neatly by fluent APIs exposed by [Spring Core Reactor](https://spring.io/reactive).
+For all [clean code](https://www.amazon.in/Clean-Code-Handbook-Software-Craftsmanship-ebook/dp/B001GSTOAM) aficionados this itself can be one of the compelling reasons to go with 2nd option.
+However, of late I have been a strong proponent of having more tangible criterion to compare available alternatives and than conclude with acceptable tradeoffs - viz.
+Performance Engineering, Scalability, High Availability, Resiliency etc.

-So in quest of determining more tangible factors - I started delving bit deeper to compare both these options through the lens of performance engineering.
-As a result I captured metrics for processing entire list with -
+So in quest of determining more tangible factors to compare both the above solutions - I started delving bit deeper to evaluate available alternatives through the lens of performance engineering.
+As a result I captured metrics for processing entire list in parallel with -

 1. 1,00,000 objects
 2. 2,50,000 objects
 3. 5,00,000 objects

 ### 3.1 Total time spent in processing entire list

 [![ Time taken to process entire list  ](https://www.dhaval-shah.com/images/wp-content/uploads/2024/12/processing-time-comparison.png)](https://www.dhaval-shah.com/images/wp-content/uploads/2024/12/processing-time-comparison.png)

 As we can see in above graph - Spring Reactor takes relatively less amount of time to process entire list.
 Looking at the readings, JDK based implementation does not seem to exponentially increase with increase in size of list.